 - Official High School Transcripts.
-Submit official transcripts and certificates (with notarized translations into English where appropriate) from all post-secondary schools, colleges, and universities attended.
+We will accept unofficial transcripts for admission consideration, but we will need final official transcripts directly from your school once you graduate.
 If you are transferring from a post-secondary institution outside the United States that is not regionally accredited, you must submit copies of transcripts to a certified credential evaluation services for an official evaluation of transferable credit.
 Many accredited services can be reviewed by accessing the National Association of Credential Evaluation Services (NACES) website.

 - Personal Statement.
 The personal statement essay allows us to learn a little more about you.
 Essay topics can be found in the application.

 - SAT (La Verne Code 4381) or ACT (La Verne Code: 0295) exam results sent directly from the testing agency to the University of La Verne; or

 - TOEFL (La Verne Code: 4381), IELTS, Duolingo English Test, Cambridge English Advanced (CAE) or PTE Academic results sent directly from the testing agency to the University of La Verne.